 - Garlic – Garlic has long been used as an antimicrobial, which is widely attributed to the compound allicin.
 It is both antiviral and antibacterial, and supports the immune system.
 This study demonstrates in vitro effects on influenza B. Note that Its antiviral effects are most potent when raw vs cooked, but can be taken as a supplement.
 I recommend the Allimax brand, which is a potent form of allicin.
 Take up to 6 capsules daily at the onset of symptoms and continue for 5-7 days.
 Used prophylactically, take 1-2 capsules a day.

-This list of 10 natural remedies are stocked in my medicine cabinet, especially during cold and flu season.
+These natural remedies are stocked in my medicine cabinet, especially during cold and flu season.
 I encourage you to have these on hand, as they are best started immediately at the onset of symptoms.
-You can purchase most of them for 10% off through this link to my online dispensary.
+You can purchase most of them for 10% off (with free shipping!) through my online dispensary.
+Through the winter months we also have essential oils in our diffuser (my favorite is doTERRA On Guard).
+I also do a lot of nasal irrigation using Xlear Sinus Rinse which has xylitol and helps to decrease adherence of germs to the nasal mucosa.

 The basics of cold and flu care include lots of sleep, frequent hand washing, healthy foods, and avoidance of sugar and alcohol.
 Many people report an association between dairy and increased mucus production.
 Despite limited clinical evidence to support this association, I still recommend avoidance of dairy products for most people as long as benefits outweigh risks.
 Perhaps most important is good hydration with clean filtered water, herbal teas and broth.
 As long as the sugar content is not too high, fresh organic fruit and vegetable juices may also help since many plant-based compounds, like polyphenols and flavonoids, can provide additional support in aiding the immune system and fighting viruses.